hanselcarter/next-blog-sanity/README.md

 ```

 open [http://localhost:3333/](http://localhost:3333/) you will see sanity studio for this you need at least node 20
-Out of simplicity there is no need env variables since I am running a sanity trial
+Out of simplicity there is no need env variables its a TRIAL